kalkin7/blogtest01/_posts/2014-06-10-see-pixyll-in-action.md

 ### Code, with syntax highlighting

-Code blocks use the [solarized](http://ethanschoonover.com/solarized) theme.
-Both the light and dark versions are included, so you can swap them out easily. _Solarized Dark_ is the default.
+Here's an example of some ruby code with line anchors.

-{% highlight ruby %}
+{% highlight ruby lineanchors %}
+# The most awesome of classes
 class Awesome < ActiveRecord::Base
   include EvenMoreAwesome